hoodbu/ace-cloud-ops/README.md

 - Multi-Cloud Segmentation (2 security domains, no connection policy)
 - Site2Cloud connection between Spoke in GCP and On-Prem Cisco CSR (emulated in AWS)
 - Site2Cloud connection between Transit in AWS and a separate On-Prem Cisco CSR (emulated in AWS)
-- Egress FQDN gateway in Azure Spoke 2
+- Egress FQDN gateway in Azure Spoke 1 and 2

 <img src="topology.png">